Goodwill Expungement Services

 What type of clinics do you host?

-Goodwill’s expungement goal is to get 1,500 records expunged in 2023.
-To do that, Goodwill will offer statewide in person clinics throughout the commonwealth.
+Goodwill’s expungement goal is to get 1,500 records expunged in 2024.
+To do that, Goodwill will offer statewide in-person clinics, along with a virtual option through Erase, throughout the commonwealth.

 Partner Table Reservations